 Nevertheless, it's the bunching of Asia-Pacific cities in the middle of the table presages the future winners.
 "Ultimately, the likely dominant global city will arise from China," Kotkin says.
 He tips either Shanghai or Beijing to "achieve primary global cities status" in the next decade or two.
 It's hard to disagree.

 I worry that the U.K.'s political leaders underestimate how much of London's influence derives from the country's accidental geographical status as a bridge between Europe and the U.S. There's a clear and present danger to London's status as a rainmaker: Its leaders are increasingly willing to play fast-and-loose with its role as a European Union member.

-Jared Diamond detailed in his Pulitzer-winning book "Guns, Germs and Steel" how Eurasian societies benefited from the positive feedback loop between weapons, logistics and the vagaries of disease; for post-empire London, you could add the happenstance of a convenient time-zone.
+Jared Diamond detailed in his Pulitzer-winning book investment potential how Eurasian societies benefited from the positive feedback loop between weapons, logistics and the vagaries of disease; for post-empire London, you could add the happenstance of a convenient time-zone.

 It's almost 18 years since Newsweek magazine's "London Rules" cover trumpeted the triumphs of what came to be dubbed Cool Britannia.
 Two years after that, though, the magazine ran an "Uncool Britannia" piece illustrating how little of the capital's glamour had been distributed across the rest of the nation.
 London as a city-state is great for the capital city, terrible for the rest of the country.
 There needs to be greater decentralization, even if that saps a little of London's swagger on the global stage.

 I've visited seven of the nine cities that London beats on the list's top 10, and I wouldn't swap for any of them.
 Asked where an ambitious graduate should think about building a career, however, my advice would be simple: Go East, young person.

 To contact the author on this story: